 Pen testing, otherwise known as penetration testing, is an authorized simulated attack performed to evaluate the security of the system and identify any vulnerabilities.
 It should also flag up the strengths of the system as well as weaknesses which will need to be addressed immediately.

 Actioning data security tips is all well and good, but having a white hat hacker examine your site and reveal its weaknesses really hits the message home.

 ISO27001 is the international standard prescribing best practice for an Information Security Management System (ISMS).
 It provides a framework for establishing, implementing, operating, monitoring and improving information management using a six-part process model.

 Currently only one per cent of UK businesses currently hold ISO27001 due to the complexity involved in adhering to the controls outlined by the standard.
 The accreditation builds a culture of security and helps protect valuable data and information assets.

 So while it may require a little extra effort to implement, it’s that effort which ultimately helps ensure your organisation’s data security.

 A data breach can be hugely costly to businesses of any size.
 So making sure you have the right defences and procedures in place, should be a priority.
 The question is: is data security a priority at your organisation yet?
 If not, it’s time to get planning…

-The following article was published by The Global Marketing Alliance, 17th December 2018.
+This article was published by The Global Marketing Alliance, 17th December 2018.